How to Take Care of Acrylic Nails? – Discover 11 Pro Tips

 6. Top Coat Seals the Deal

 Although widely argued, a top coat indeed provides a protective layer on your acrylic nails.
 Hence, it is always advisable to finish your manicure with a top coat.
 After a top coat is applied, air dry it if it is a regular topcoat.
+Make a habit of applying a top coat every week.

-UV-activated top coats are more common in acrylic nail art as they seal your acrylic in and add the kind of finish you wish for – matte or glossy!
+UV-activated top coats are more common in acrylic nail manicures as they seal your acrylic in and add the kind of finish you wish for – matte or glossy!
 Also, it protects the polish from chipping and acts as a waterproof layer to prevent water damage.

 7. Maintain Nail Hygiene